wkuch/event-foto-prompts/README.md

-# Project Overview: Wedding Moments - Hochzeits-Foto-Aufgaben Service
+# Project Overview: Traumtag Momente – Hochzeits‑Foto‑Aufgaben Service

 ## 1. Vision
 Build a beautiful, romantic web platform specifically for weddings that transforms wedding photography into an interactive experience—encouraging guests to capture heartfelt moments, connect with each other, and help couples collect unforgettable memories effortlessly.